Oribe Dry Texturizing Spray Is the Meghan Markle-Loved Beauty Product Everyone Needs to Try

 Thankfully, the duchess spent most of her early 20s in the spotlight while starring on Suits.
 As a rising star with flawless style and skin, she blessed the rest of us commoners by sharing her favorite beauty products—including her top picks for a foundation primer and gentle nighttime exfoliant—both in media interviews and on her now-discontinued blog (RIP).

 As someone shamelessly obsessed with her hair (how can you not be?!?), I searched the web to find the exact products Markle swears by.
-One of my findings was the ORIBE Dry Texturizing Spray ($46; amazon.com).
+One of my findings was the Oribe Dry Texturizing Spray ($32, was $38; amazon.com).

 Already a cult-favorite product in its own right, Oribe’s texturizing spray is beloved by beauty editors, professional hair stylists, and Amazon reviewers alike who want voluminous, just-rolled-out-of-bed hair.
 As someone who styles their hair into undone, beachy waves on the reg, I’m all about this look.